 We tracked chef Cámara down for a few of her essential tips for making a perfect salsa, including one ingredient you might never have guessed for keeping a green (verde) salsa bright and ultra-crisp.

 Chili is the building block of salsa, but from there you can add different herbs, spices, and vegetables to make it your own.
 Chef Cámara stresses the importance of sourcing the best and freshest chilis you can find, and if you can’t find certain ones at the grocery store, try a farmers market, Latin grocer, or online specialty retailer like MexGrocer.com.

-Cole & Mason Mortar and Pestle, $9.99 on Sur La Table
+Cole & Mason Mortar and Pestle, $9.99 at Sur La Table

-Perfect if you like your salsa smoother and the most vessel for serving any Mexican dip
+Perfect if you like your salsa smoother and a great vessel for serving any Mexican dip.

 Add Gem Lettuce (Yes, Lettuce) For a Crisp Salsa Verde Cruda